Yamashina Institute for Ornithology

 The Yamashina Institute for Ornithology (山階鳥類研究所, Yamashina Chōruikenkyūsho) is a non-profit scientific research organization in Japan, specializing in ornithology.

 History

 The Yamashina Institute for Ornithology was founded by Dr. Yoshimaro Yamashina at his home in Shibuya, Tokyo, as a private museum to store his collection of bird specimens and books.
 Marquis Yamashina was the second son of Prince Yamashina Kikumaro.
 He opened his museum to the public in 1942.
 At the institute, Yamashina conducted research into bird taxonomy based on chromosomes, and wrote numerous technical journal articles and books on ornithology.

-The Institute relocated to its present location approximately 30 kilometer east of Tokyo at Abiko, Chiba, in 1984.
+The Institute relocated to its present location approximately 30 kilometers east of Tokyo at Abiko, Chiba, in 1984.
 The institute has maintained close ties to the Imperial Family of Japan.
 It is chaired by Prince Akishino, younger brother to the Crown Prince Naruhito of Japan, and their younger sister Princess Sayako worked as a researcher at the institute from 1992 to 2005, where she specialized in the study of kingfishers.